ZachDNichols/ZachDNichols/README.md

 # Hello!
 My name is Zach Nichols (he/him)
 I'm a computer science major.
-I currently know and still learning Python, C#, C++, Rust, HTML, and CSS to varying degrees.
+I currently know Python, C#, C++, Rust, HTML, and CSS to varying degrees.
 (My commit history might look a bit strange at this time, as I had to clear out some branches to fix an issue with git lfs.)
 </br>
 </br>
 I want to get into open source projects and creating some of my own. </br>